-Mexico’s president seeks public approval to prosecute five ex-presidents
+Amid covid-19, recession and violence, Mexico’s López Obrador takes aim at his predecessors

 The petition repeats familiar allegations, never proved, that some of his predecessors took bribes or colluded with criminal groups.
 It denounces others for incurring onerous foreign debt while the country struggled in poverty.
 None of the five has been prosecuted.

 López Obrador is also pushing a constitutional amendment to lift the broad immunity enjoyed by a sitting president.
-But the proposal to prosecute former officeholders is new — and it has won considerable popular backing, especially among the urban poor and youth.
+But the proposal to prosecute former officeholders is new — and it has won considerable popular backing, especially among the urban poor and youths.
 By last week, volunteers had collected 2.8 million signatures in support of the referendum, which would take place next June in conjunction with legislative and gubernatorial elections.

 “For me, this is personal,” Omar García said.
 The 32-year-old law student escaped the 2014 abduction and disappearance of 43 rural college students that continues to horrify Mexico.
 Local officials are widely believed to have been involved; federal officials have been accused of helping to cover it up.
 Garcia said he hopes the referendum can lead to new laws that make it easier to prosecute senior officials for past crimes.